peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Security Considerations

-The nonce endpoint MUST be protected by TLS to prevent eavesdropping and man-in-the-middle attacks.
+The nonce endpoint MUST be protected by TLS to prevent eavesdropping and man-in-the-middle attacks, therefore the practices defined in [BCP195] must be followed.

 The server MUST securely generate and store the symmetric key used to encrypt the nonce.
 The key MUST NOT be provided to the Client.